Miracle on Ice: After the 1980 Winter Olympics

 At the 1981 Canada Cup, the United States, with seven players from their 1980 Olympic team, again faced the Soviet Union.
 The Soviets took the opening round encounter 4–1 in Edmonton.
 At the 1982 World Championship in Finland, with Mike Ramsey, Mark Johnson, Buzz Schneider, and John Harrington, the Americans again met the Soviets, but once again the U.S. lost, 8–4.

 Later careers

+The U.S. team lit the Olympic cauldron during the opening ceremony of the 2002 Winter Olympics in Salt Lake City.

 Of the 20 players on Team USA, 13 eventually played in the NHL.
 Five of them played over 500 NHL games, and three of them played over 1,000 NHL games.